 Ambassador Prosper's practice centers on international government relations and trade, mediation and internal assessments, and investigations on behalf of government entities and companies.
-He also spends a significant amount of time in the firm's Washington, DC office.
+Ambassador Prosper also spends a significant amount of time in the firm's Washington, DC office.

 Ambassador Prosper is regularly called upon to handle complex and sensitive matters.
-Using his high-level diplomatic experience and legal skills, Ambassador Prosper helps clients navigate and troubleshoot the political and regulatory landscapes related to doing business in foreign markets.
+Using his high-level diplomatic experience and legal skills, Ambassador Prosper advises company executives and assists clients in navigating complex political and regulatory landscapes of foreign markets; advises and assists developing countries on building and strengthening domestic institutional capacity in legal, commercial, and energy sector and infrastructure development; and leads arbitration teams before tribunals in complex international disputes.
 With his wide range of contacts throughout the world, he is able to open markets to clients, determine the feasibility of trade relationships and minimize legal and business risks.
 Ambassador Prosper has been appointed by the United States District Court to mediate complex legal and business disputes between parties and has investigated and recommended solutions on matters of public interest.
-He advises numerous clients on matters relating to economic sanction and advises foreign governments on improving their legal capacity.
+He also advises numerous clients on matters relating to economic sanction and advises foreign governments on improving their legal capacity.

 Ambassador Prosper’s representative cases include: